compsocialscience/summer-institute/2022/covenant-university/travel.md

 partner_site: covenant-university
 ---

+## Travel

-SICSS-Nigeria will cover the cost of a return economy-class flight to and from Covenant University for all international participants.
-Due to funding limitations, we can only provide travel assistance up to a fixed cap.
-Accepted participants are encouraged to search for additional funding to cover all other travel-associated costs.
-In addition to travel assistance, all the accepted participants will be accommodated at one of the Postgraduate halls of residence at Covenant University.
+SICSS-Nigeria will cover the cost of a return economy-class flight to and from Covenant University for international participants.
+Due to funding limitations, we can only provide travel assistance up to a fixed cap for participants coming from outside Nigeria.
+We are not able to reimburse participants for local transportation costs, including transport from participants’ homes to the airport, COVID-19 test costs or others.
+Accepted participants are encouraged to search for additional funding to cover other travel-associated costs.

+## Accommodation & Meals

+All accepted participants will be accommodated at one of the Postgraduate halls of residence at Covenant University.
 Meals (up to a set cap) for all participants will also be served during the institute.

+## COVID-19 Safety Protocols

-All student participants should be vaccinated against COVID-19, and we will ensure that all measures to curtail the spread of COVID-19 are fully adhered to during the institute.
+All participants should be vaccinated against COVID-19.
+Participants will be required to wear nose masks during the institute.
+Additionally, all measures to curtail the spread of COVID-19 are fully adhered to during the institute.

-Due to funding limitations:

-- we are not able to provide reimbursement for meals or other incidental expenses.
-- we are only able to reimburse international economy-class costs.
-We are not able to reimburse participants for local transportation costs, including transport from applicants home to the airport.

 Inquiries can be sent to cepder@covenantuniversity.edu.ng